NoelDeMartin/soukai/docs/guide/using-models.md

 ## Updating

 Like creating, updating also provides two alternatives to update models.

-It is possible to update attributes of an existing model (using setters or the [setAttribute](https://soukai.js.org/api/classes/Model#setAttribute) method) and call [save](https://soukai.js.org/api/classes/Model#save) method:
+It is possible to update attributes of an existing model (using [magic attributes](defining-models.md#magic-attributes) or the [setAttribute](https://soukai.js.org/api/classes/Model#setAttribute) method) and call the [save](https://soukai.js.org/api/classes/Model#save) method:

 ```javascript
 user.name = 'Jane';